9 September 2023

 ESONN European School On Nanosciences and Nanotechnologies

-ESONN is a european training session at the PhD level , devoted to Nanosciences and Nanotechnologies, with a both theoretical and practical content organized by Univ.
-Grenoble Alpes and Grenoble INP with CNRS and CEA.
+ESONN is a european training session at the PhD level , devoted to Nanosciences and Nanotechnologies, with a both theoretical and practical content organized by University Grenoble Alpes and Grenoble INP-UGA, with CNRS and CEA.

 Professor at Univ.
 Grenoble Alpes

 Head of Theory and Modeling Group, CEA Grenoble, France

 Graduate students, postdoctoral and junior scientists coming from all around the world and working in the fields dealing with Nanosciences and Nanotechnologies.

 ESONN’2023 (20th edition) is a two-week summer school aimed at providing training for graduate students, postdoctoral and junior scientists coming from all around the world and working in the fields dealing with Nanosciences and Nanotechnologies.